 DEP implements TMDLs through permits and BMAPs; the latter contain strategies to reduce and prevent pollutant discharges through various cost-effective means.
 The Florida Watershed Restoration Act (FWRA), Subparagraph 403.067(7)(a)1., Florida Statutes (F.S.) establishes an adaptive management process for BMAPs that continues until the TMDLs are met.
 This approach allows for incrementally reducing loadings through the implementation of projects and programs, while simultaneously monitoring and conducting studies to better understand water quality dynamics (sources and response variables) in each impaired waterbody.
 This adaptive management process will continue until the TMDLs are met.

 During the watershed restoration process, DEP and the affected stakeholders jointly develop BMAPs or other implementation approaches.
 Stakeholder involvement is critical to the success of the watershed restoration program and varies with each phase of implementation to achieve different purposes.
-The BMAP development process is structured to achieve cooperation and consensus among a broad range of interested parties, including the South Florida Water Management District (SFWMD), Florida Department of Agriculture and Consumer Services (FDACS), and stakeholders representing other agencies, governments, and interested parties.
+The BMAP development process is structured to achieve cooperation and consensus among a broad range of interested parties, including the SFWMD, FDACS, and stakeholders representing other agencies, governments, and interested parties.
 The original St. Lucie River and Estuary BMAP was adopted in June 2013, and the 5-Year Update was completed in June 2018.
 (Section 373.4595, F.S., calls for a review of the BMAP to be completed and submitted to the Legislature and Governor every 5 years.)

 In January 2019, Executive Order 19-12 (Item C) included a requirement to update and secure all restoration plans, within one year, for waterbodies impacting south Florida communities, including the St. Lucie River and Estuary BMAP.
 This document serves as an update to the 2013 BMAP based on recommendations from the 5-Year Review.
 Figure 1 shows the St. Lucie River and Estuary BMAP area.
 Figure 2 shows the estimated progress toward meeting the St. Lucie River and Estuary TN TMDLs as of June 2019.
 Figure 3 shows the estimated progress toward meeting the St. Lucie River and Estuary TP TMDLs as of June 2019.
 Through June 30, 2019, 221 projects were completed, and an additional 39 projects were underway or planned.